 Initiative on Gender Based Violence and Sexual Harassment at IRWG

-Gender-based violence and sexual harassment are intractable problems.
-Though much practical and research work have been done to address both, the scope of these problems can seem daunting.
+Gender-based violence and sexual harassment are longstanding problems.
+Though much research has been done to address both, the scope of these problems can seem daunting.

 The working group has also drafted a detailed proposal for a new Center on for the Scientific Study of Sexual Harassment and Violence (S3V Center) at the University of Michigan.